 Plenary and Prize Talks

-- One Large Galaxy With One Small Telescope – Julianna Dalcanton (University of Washington, Seattle)
+- One Large Galaxy With One Small Telescope – Julianne Dalcanton (University of Washington, Seattle)

 - RAS Medal Prize Lectureship: Ripples from the Dark Side of the Universe – Sir James Hough (University of Glasgow, Scotland)